 His research specializes inter alia in the application of high-resolution 195Pt, 103Rh and 119Sn Nuclear Magnetic Resonance (NMR) spectroscopy together with computational chemistry, as tools to understanding their chemical speciation, and their hydration and solvation shells of platinum complexes in aqueous solutions, as relevant to their chemistry or separation, refining and recovery on a large scale.

 As part of his collaboration with the Department of Chemical and Geological Science at the University of Cagliari, he will collaborate with dr. Francesca Mocci’s project “NMR and computational methods as tools to tune ionic liquids as potential media for separation and recovery of platinum complexes “.

-Dr. Mirella Di Lorenzo – Univeristy of Bath
+Prof. Mirella Di Lorenzo – Univeristy of Bath